-At Laws of Motion Physical Therapy, you spend your entire session with your therapist so that you will heal faster in fewer visits.
+At Laws of Motion Physical Therapy, your entire session is one-on-one with your therapist so that you will heal faster in fewer visits.
 Our emphasis is to find and treat the root cause of your symptoms to reduce pain, improve movement efficiency, improve performance and maintain your gains to create movement for life.

 If you have out-of-network benefits, you can submit a superbill that is easily downloadable through your portal for direct reimbursement from your insurance company while allowing you to choose a premier provider that fits your needs.

-An average patient is asked to see a physical therapist two to three times per week.
-With a visit, you will likely have a co-pay of $10 to $75, you will pay 100% of costs until you meet your deductible, and you will pay a portion of the cost (co-insurance often 20%) until you reach your out of pocket maximum (on average $8,000).
+On average, a patient is asked to see a physical therapist two to three times per week.
+For each visit, copays may range from $10 to $75 or you may pay 100% of costs until your deductible is met.
+Once your deductible is met, you may pay a portion of the cost (co-insurance often 20%) until you reach your out-of-pocket maximum (on average $8,000).

 These are typically in the Summary of Benefits, included in a member information packet or on your insurance company website.
 Keep an eye out for these terms: